Economics and International Financial Economics (MSc)

-Graduates from these courses have gone on to work for employers including: Accenture; Deloitte; European Central Bank; European Commission; HSBC; KPMG; Nielsen and UNESCO.
+Graduates from the MSc Economics and International Financial Economics have gone on to work for employers including: Bank of Communications; CAPCO; Deutsche Bank; European Commission; EY; Hang Seng Bank; KPMG; Lloyds Bank, National Institute of Economics and Social Research; Nielsen and Prudential.
 They have pursued roles such as: economists; analysts; consultants; researchers; business and financial project management professionals; chartered and certified accountants; actuaries; statisticians; quality assurance and regulatory professionals.

-Our Department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
+Our Department has a dedicated professionally qualified Senior Careers Consultant who can support you.
+They offer impartial advice and guidance together with tailored workshops and events throughout the year.
 Previous examples of workshops and events include:

 - Careers in Economics Event

 - Investment Banking Uncovered

 - Manage your digital identity and use LinkedIn effectively